borntofrappe/borntofrappe/playground/Sections/Header - Page/README.md

-# Blog Header
+# Page Header

-Header for the blog page.
+Header for any page which is one level in reach of the landing page.
+Case in point: `/blog`, `/404`.

 ## Breakout